onemartian/Nymeria/README.md

 # Nymeria
-Simple and fun an ester egg for node.
+Simple and fun ester egg for node.

 Try it!
 ```